Philippine drongo-cuckoo

 The Philippine drongo-cuckoo (Surniculus velutinus) is a bird of the cuckoo family found only in the Philippines.
-It belongs to the genus Surniculus along with the Asian drongo-cuckoo (S. lugubris).
-The two were previously classified as a single species but are now often separated based on differences in calls and juvenile plumage.
+It was formerly a subspecies of the Square-tailed drongo-cuckoo.
+It is found tropical moist lowland forest up to 1,000 meters above sea level.
+It is declining due to habitat loss.

+Description and taxonomy

 It is 23 cm long.
 The black bill is slender and curved and the tail is fairly long and slightly forked.
 The plumage is mostly glossy blue-black apart from a white bar on the underwing and white marks on the thigh feathers and on the underside of the tail.
-Young birds are duller than the adults but otherwise similar unlike young Asian drongo-cuckoos which are spotted white.
+Young birds are duller than the adults but otherwise similar unlike young Square-tailed drongo-cuckoo which are spotted white.
 The call is a repeated series of 8 or 9 ascending notes.

-It inhabits the canopy and middle storey of lowland forest.
-It is usually shy and solitary.
-There are two subspecies: S. v. velutinus on Mindanao, Samar, Leyte, Bohol and the Sulu Archipelago and S. v. chalybaeus on Luzon, Mindanao and Negros.
-On Palawan, the species is replaced by Asian drongo-cuckoos of the race minimus.

-Little is known about its breeding habits.
-It is likely to be a brood parasite laying its eggs in the nests of other birds but its host species are unknown.
+It belongs to the genus Surniculus along with the Square-tailed drongo-cuckoo (S. lugubris).
+The two were previously classified as a single species but are now often separated based on differences in calls and juvenile plumage.